JayJersan/help/docs/use-cases/llm-defense-app-onboard.md

 ---
-title: Onboard LLM Defense App
+title: Onboard Prompt Firewall App
-description: Learn how to onboard your application with AccuKnox LLM Defense using the Python SDK.
+description: Learn how to onboard your application with AccuKnox Prompt Firewall using the Python SDK.
 This guide covers steps from application registration to scanning prompts and responses for sensitive information.
 ---

 ## Steps to Get Started